 A week after that, I got a call from Rylands’ CEO, the curiously named Hal Hall, to go up to his office.

-Hal sat behind an enormous mahogany desk in a cavernous, luxuriously carpeted office on the top floor.
-He was an athletic-looking man in his early fifties with curly brown hair and a neat brown beard.
+He sat behind an enormous mahogany desk in a cavernous, luxuriously carpeted office on the top floor.
+Hal was an athletic-looking man in his early fifties with curly brown hair and a neat brown beard.
 He had piercing blue eyes that would stare right into yours, right into your soul.
 He gave me the creeps.

 “Look, Graham, I’m not going to beat about the bush.
 I understand you’ve got Joanne’s diary.”